orgolshtein/fullstack-finalproject/README.md

-UnagiBet project patially implements the UI of https://www.europacasino.com/casino, while making visual adjustments and responsiveness.
+UnagiBet project partially implements the UI of https://www.europacasino.com/casino, while making visual adjustments and responsiveness.
 To that purpose, the project uses vitesjs to utilize:
 - React (Javascript) Function Components
 - Context API